nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 toc: true
 ---

-## Concept
+## Overview

-The Nuxeo Dev Sandbox is built using OpenShift.
-OpenShift is an open source container application platform, based on top of Docker containers and Kubernetes pods.
-It enables you to easily build and deploy applications during their development process.
+The Nuxeo Development Sandbox is built on top of Docker containers and Kubernetes pods.
+Today, we use Openshift to support all Development Sandbox efforts.

-Nuxeo uses the Dev Sandbox, as part of the development process, to deploy and validate work before pushing to production cloud environments.
+The primary focus of the Development Sandbox is to enable you to easily build and deploy applications during the development process.

-The Nuxeo Sandbox is meant purely for Development.
-It does not support large volume data storage, data backups and it should never store production data.
+The Nuxeo Development Sandbox is meant purely for Development.
+It does not support large data storage or data backups and should never be used to store production data.

 ## Environments

-During the application development process, there is a need to test the latest work on test environments other than pre-production or production environments.
+During the application development process, there is a need to test new configurations and changes in a development environment rather than Pre-Production or Production Environments.

-Thus, the OpenShift project offers two such sandbox environments that can be managed directly via the OpenShift developer admin:
+The standard Development Sandbox project provides customers with 2 sandbox environments that can be managed directly via the OpenShift developer admin:

-- A development environment (DEV): It is meant to be continuously updated with the latest work.
+- Development Environment (DEV): Initial environment for exploration of updates that is continuously updated with the latest changes.
-- A User Acceptance Testing environment (UAT): It is meant for validation purpose and requires manual work.
+- Test Environment (UAT): Secondary environment for validation of updates that may require additional manual/user test efforts.

-These two environments share a MongoDB server and an Elasticsearch server, but each has its own MongoDB database and ElasticSearch index.
+The DEV & UAT Environments share a MongoDB and Elasticsearch server, but each has its own MongoDB database and ElasticSearch index.

 ## OpenShift Web Console